chrisaddessi/dns-sinkhole-ap/README.md

 Reply from 172.217.10.98: bytes=32 time=8ms TTL=115
 ...
 ```
-Now connect to the DNS-sinkhole-ap and do the same.
+Now connect to the dns-sinkhole-ap and do the same.
 ```
 ping adservice.google.com
 ```
 As you can see the IP address that is showing is whatever IP is set in one of the dns-sinkhole list files.
-So, a DNS-sinkhole is just giving out non-routable IP address.
+So, a dns-sinkhole is just giving out non-routable IP address.
 This is good for blocking advertisement domains as well as domains associated with malware.
 ```
 Pinging adservice.google.com [127.0.0.1] with 32 bytes of data:
 Reply from 127.0.0.1: bytes=32 time<1ms TTL=128